-Chinese root shakuhachi are relatively inexpensive flutes which have a
+Chinese root and non-root shakuhachi are relatively inexpensive flutes

 smooth, rich tone.
 These are completely natural and unadorned bamboo

 shakuhachi.
 They are made entirely by subtraction under the philosophy